Everlaw/azure-sdk-for-java/EVERLAW-README.md

 ### Testing

-If you build this package, it will install the built artifacts to your local Maven cache (usually located at `~/.m2/repository`).
+Change the version to a release candidate version like `1.0.0-everlawM+1.rc0`.

 Follow the instructions for building from [the upstream's wiki](https://github.com/Azure/azure-sdk-for-java/wiki/Building#pomclientxml-vs-pomdataxml).

-Copy the jar file of the new version to `servers/lib/`.

-You can then reference the version you just built in the `servers` repository.

 **Note:** Make sure you're using Java 11 to build the package and that you change back to 17 (or whatever version we're using) before working on the `servers` repo again.